-In less than fee or Conservation Easement purchases, the District attempts to acquire only those rights in property (i.e., development and land use conversion rights) that are needed to accomplish specific water resource and environmental protection goals.

-Being the District's preferred method of acquisition, such less than fee methods can provide a number of public benefits.
-First, the landowner retains title to the property and the ability to operate the property, within the provisions of the Conservation Easement, in an economically beneficial manner.
-Also, acquisition funding can be conserved, thereby enabling the protection of more land with fewer funds.
-Further, the property continues in private ownership and thus may remain on local property tax rolls.
+In less than fee purchases, the District attempts to acquire only those rights in property (i.e., development and land use conversion rights) that are needed to accomplish specific resource protection goals.
+Such less than fee methods can provide a number of public benefits.
+First, acquisition funding can be conserved, thereby enabling the protection of more land with limited funds.
+Also, the property continues in private ownership and thus may remain on local property tax rolls.
 Moreover, the District does not incur the long-term costs of land management since the property's management and maintenance remains the landowner's responsibility.
-Not all properties are suitable for less than fee acquisition, but the potential benefits often make these kinds of transactions a viable alternative to the District's traditional fee-simple land purchases.
+Not all properties are suitable for less than fee acquisition, but the potential benefits make these kinds of transactions the preferred alternative to the District's typical fee-simple land purchases.